-At the time of your interview, the panel members will usually have prepared a preliminary ranking list of proposals, based on their own assessments and the comments they have received by the remote referees.
+At the time of your online interview, the panel members will usually have prepared a preliminary ranking list of proposals, based on their own assessments and the comments they have received by the remote referees.
 You will not be informed on any reviewer comments at this stage.
-Only the panel members will be present at the interview.
+Only the panel members will be present at the online interview.
 They may also ask questions by quoting from evaluation comments by remote referees.

 The four panel members who favourably evaluated your proposal at step one can be seen as your "advocates".
-They give you the opportunity to personally outline your project and your (long-term) research vision, answer possibly surprising questions, dispel e.g. methodological doubts and altogether present yourself as convincing principal investigator of a groundbreaking project.
+They provide you with the opportunity to personally outline your project and your (long-term) research vision, dispel e.g. methodological doubts and present yourself as convincing PI of a groundbreaking project.
 The interview also provides the important chance to convince the other panel members who did not read your proposal of the unique character and promise of your proposal.